sidohaakma/molgenis-ui-form/README.md

 | field-group | A type that is used to nest other inputs |

 #### Sub types
-The `number` type can optionally be expended with a sub type `integer`.
+The `number` type can optionally be expended with a sub type.

-Example:
+`subtype` must be one of  `integer`, `long` or `decimal`.

+Adding the subtype add more specific form validation.
+- Integer subtype may not include a fraction and must lie between --2147483648 and 2147483647  .
+- Long subtype may not include a fraction and fit into javascript number type.
+- Decimal subtype may include fractional part

+Number subtype example:
 ```json
 {
   "id": "integer-example",